 Produces richly detailed reports in Microsoft Excel that document the compliance activities performed by Microsoft and your organization, which can be provided to auditors, regulators, and other compliance stakeholders.

 Azure Purchase Options:

-- Cloud Service Provider – CSPs are Microsoft partner companies that customers hire to build solutions on azure.
-Payment is done for azure usage goes through customer csp.
+- Microsoft partner: Cloud Service Provider (CSP) are Microsoft partner companies that customers hire to build solutions on azure.
+Payment is done for azure usage goes through customer CSP.

 When you create an Azure resource, Azure creates one or more meters for that resource.
 Meters track resources usage and each meter generates a usage record that is used to calculate your bill.

 Microsoft maintains its commitment to providing customers with high-quality products and services by adhering to comprehensive operational policies, standards, and practices.
 Formal documents called Service-Level Agreements (SLAs) capture the specific terms that define the performance standards that apply to Azure.

 - SLAs describe Microsoft’s commitment to providing Azure customers with specific performance standards.

 - There are SLAs for individual Azure products and services.

 - SLAs also specify what happens if a service or product fails to perform to a governing SLA’s specification.

 Azure does not provide SLAs for most services under the Free or Shared tiers.
 Also, free products such as Azure Advisor do not typically have an SLA.